jdpanderson/rhom/README.md

 Group.getUser(); // Reverse relationship is not automatically defined.
 User.getPermission(); // Singular would not be defined; toMany is pluralized.
 ```

+Notes:
+ * Relationships will let you shoot yourself in the foot.
+If you don't define a relationship and try to call it (e.g. intermediaries), it will blow up.
+ * Indirect relationships don't populate writer functions.
+This is partially because setting an indirect relation would also implicitly set a direct relationship on two other classes that may not have intended it.
+To give an example based on the sample code above, if user.addPermission() existed you would logically think it would add a permission for that user.
+It would, but it would also add it for the user's entire group - which isn't obvious. user.getGroup().addPermission() is much clearer.

 Indexing
 --------